OvidijusParsiunas/speech-to-element/README.md

-<b>Speech To Element</b> is an [NPM library](https://www.npmjs.com/package/speech-to-element) that brings speech to text functionality to your app right out of the box!
+<b>Speech To Element</b> is an all purpose [library](https://www.npmjs.com/package/speech-to-element) used to transcribe your speech into text right out of the box!
 Try it out in the [official website](WORK).

 // WORK - quick demo, ability to edit whilst speaking